Bauan: Economy

 Bauan is one of three political entities included in Metro Batangas, and as such has contributed to its continuous growth in businesses and population.
 It is also home to a handful of tourist destinations and points of interest.

-Restaurants found in the national capital region Metro Manila have their branches in the town including Jollibee, McDonald's, Mang Inasal, and Greenwich.
-There are also some shopping centers and malls, including Citimart Bauan and Saveway.
+Restaurants found in the national capital region Metro Manila have their branches in the town.
+There are also some shopping centers and malls.
 Fresh fruits, vegetables, meat, and fish are sold there.
-Household items such as brooms, appliances, sewing supplies can also be found in the town's market.

-The town is home to the famous Londres, a soft bread coated in sugar, and Pianono, a rolled bread with cream inside.
-Across from the market is Rory's Refreshment & Eatery, where one of the best lomi in the country can be found.
+Household items such as brooms, appliances, sewing supplies can also be found in the town's market.The town is home to the famous Londres, a soft bread coated in sugar, and Pianono, a rolled bread with cream inside.

 While Bauan is known as "the Gateway to Mabini," an adjacent town known for its beaches, Bauan has Sampaguita beach.
 It is a long, white-sand beach that is relatively underdeveloped but fairly accessible. and is already being flocked by tourists.
 There is also a river in Bauan called the Abaksa River that can be found in between Inicbulan and Balayong.
 It is a fairly shallow river with cool waters and is also relatively underdeveloped.

+Infrastructure

+Bauan International Port

+The ICTSI's wholly owned subsidiary, Bauan International Ports, Inc. is developing the $800 million Luzon International Container Terminal (LICT).
+The country's second-largest container facility which will start its operations in 2028.
+The largest private marine terminal is a 20-hectare multi-purpose, multi-user terminal along Batangas Bay in Bauan.
+It has a two million twenty-foot equivalent units capacity, with 900 meters of quay and eight ship-to-shore gantry cranes, handling ro-ro, project and containerized cargo.

+Education

+The Bauan Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.